 IMPORTANT: VYO musicians who know that they will be absent from rehearsal on a seating audition day are required to submit video recordings of the seating audition excerpts no later than 5:00 p.m. on the Friday before the scheduled audition.
-If you are not able to attend rehearsal on a seating audition day, notify Art DeQuasie and email him your video recorded excerpts by 5:00 p.m. on the previous Friday.
+If you are not able to attend rehearsal on a seating audition day, notify Art DeQuasie and email him your video recorded excerpts via YouTube link by 5:00 p.m. on the previous Friday.
+Be certain your video submission is public or unlisted on YouTube - a private video will not be accessible by the VYOA staff.
 Members who neither attend rehearsal nor submit a recording will be placed at the back of the section.